 BasicText(text, modifier, style.copy(brush = brush))

-To make sure everything looked good, I also used the brush to draw a rectangle underneath the text.
+To make sure everything looked good, I also used the brush to draw a rectangle around the text.
 The gradient seems ok:

 Screenshot of the text with the gradient applied.
 Text is partially visible, with the left-hand side being red, and linearly transitioning to white towards the right end of it